Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 - If block for hammers is changed to `Hide`, this means that every hammer will be hidden, no matter other properties.
 You might lose some RGB hammers that you would use for Chromatic Orb recipe.
 - If block for 5L is changed to `Hide`, this means that every 5L will be hidden, no matter other properties.
 You might lose some 5L6s items that you would vendor for Jeweller's Orbs.

-There are many more examples.
-In short, **it is wrong to use `Hide` for higher strictness - many items can have multiple interesting properties and they should not be hidden if one is unwanted**.
+Many more examples are possible.
+In short, **it is wrong to always use `Hide` for higher strictness - many items can have multiple interesting properties and they should not be hidden if one is unwanted**.

 Sometimes you really want to hide the item (e.g. `Engineer's Shard`).
 But in more complex situations, you want to deal with an item in the 3rd way: **remove the block from the filter**.